 Finding a game that you can play with a friend while snuggled up under a blanket on the couch or on a group chat these days is a rarity, and it’s one of the reasons why we’ve put this list of the best co-op games together.

-From games that you can play with a single controller in the same room to ones that you can play online with friends, our list of the best co-op games has it all.
+From games that you can play with a single controller in the same room to online games you can play with friends, our list of the best co-op games has it all.
 You can expect recommendations for the best games where co-operative play is at the forefront of game design – for better or for worse.

 These are the best co-op games:

 - The Quarry

 - Stardew Valley